scientist-softserv/palni-palci/README.md

 ```

 ## Analytics Feature

-Hyku currently only supports the configuration of one Google Analytics account for the basic functionality of this feature.
-Hyku currently only support Google Analytics with the Analytics 4 property for this feature.
+Analytics is comprised of two aspects:

+- *Sending* data to the analytics end-point
+- *Fetching* and reporting data from the analytics end-point

+For a more exhaustive discusion, see [Resolve Sending Google Analytics Data for Tenant and Proprietor · Issue #910 · scientist-softserv/palni-palci](https://github.com/scientist-softserv/palni-palci/issues/910).

+### Google

+Both the *sending* and *fetching* functionality require that you [create a Service Account](#setup-a-google-analytics-account).
+But only the *fetching* functionality requires that you set the OAuth credentials.

+The *fetching* aspect is configured at the proprietor level via environment variables.
+See [./config/analytics.yml](./config/analytics.yml).

+The *sending* aspect can be configured at both:

+- the proprietor level, via the `./config/analytics.yml` mentioned above.
+- the tenant level by going to the tenant's Dashboard >> Settings >> Account

 Analytics tracking and reporting features will be turned off by default.
 To enable them within Hyku, please follow the directions below.

-### Setup a Google Analytics Account
+#### Setup a Google Analytics Account
 - Create a Service Account: https://cloud.google.com/iam/docs/creating-managing-service-accounts
   - Note the service account email
   - When making a service account key, make sure the key type is set to p12